rahulshankariyer/Cyclistic_Bike_Program_Membership/README.md

-# Google Data Analytics Professional Certificate Case Study - Bike Sharing Data from Cyclistic, Chicago
+# Bike Sharing Data Analysis for Cyclistic, Chicago

+-<i>Google Data Analytics Professional Certificate Case Study</i>

 ## Scenario

 I am a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 They have Member riders, who have an annual membership with Cyclistic and Casual riders, who buy single day or single ride passes to utilize the service.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, the team wants to understand how Casual riders and Members use Cyclistic bikes differently.
-From these insights, the team will design a new marketing strategy to convert casual riders into members.
+From these insights, the team will design a new marketing strategy to convert Casual riders into Members.
 But first, Cyclistic executives must approve my recommendations, so they must be backed up with compelling data insights and professional data visualizations.

 ## Data Used